cardillan/mindcode/ROADMAP.markdown

 * Assign a function address to a variable:
   * `fptr = function` (note: no brackets)
   * Assigning the function definition: `fptr = def foo(n) print(n) end`.
 Not sure about this, but why not?
-  * Lambda/anonymous function syntax: `fptr = n -> print n` or `fptr = (m, n) -> (x = m * n; print(x))`
+  * Lambda/anonymous function syntax: `fptr = n -> print(n)` or `fptr = (m, n) -> (x = m * n; print(x))`
 * Global analysis of function assignments
-  * If a function pointer is assigned a function address, it must not be assigned anything else (global analysis)
+  * If a variable is assigned a function address, it must not be assigned anything which is not a function address (global analysis).
-  * All function addresses assigned to a single function pointer variable must belong to functions having the same number of arguments
+  * All function addresses assigned to a single function pointer variable must belong to functions having the same number of arguments.
   * Assignments between function pointers are tracked too.
-An alias graph will be created, each continuous segment in the graph must be assigned compatible functions (same number of parameters).
-Each segment - __function group__ - gets its own set of transfer variables.
+An alias graph will be created, each connected segment in the graph must be assigned compatible functions (same number of parameters).
+Each segment - **function group** - gets its own set of transfer variables.
   * Function call must use the correct number of arguments for the given function.
   * Only stackless/recursive user defined functions can be assigned to function pointers.
   * Function pointers can be passed to other functions as arguments, assignments to arguments are tracked just like everything else, except calls through function pointers, which need to be handled separately.
   * Calling recursive functions is possible.
-A function can be made recursive by calls via function pointer.
+A function can be made recursive by calls via function pointer(!)
 * Calling mechanism
   * For each function group a separate set of variables will be allocated: `__fgN_retaddr`, and `__fgN_arg0` to `__fgN_argM` for individual arguments ("fg" as in "function group").